-Crown molding can tie together design, break up the monotony, and draw the eye up, adding height or even depth.
+Crown molding can tie together the overall design, break up the monotony, and draw the eye up, adding height and depth.

 Want to know more about how crown molding can add warmth to a home with just a little bit of work?
-Keep reading for background information on crown molding, some crown molding before and after ideas of styles to use, and how to choose crown molding for a home.
+Keep reading for background information on crown molding, some before and after inspiration, and how to choose crown molding for a home.

 What Is Crown Molding?